ygbuil/stock-portfolio-tracker/README.md

      - `quantity`: The amount of shares purchased/sold.
 It can be an integer or float in the format `1234.00`.
 This field is not sensitive to the sign, the code will convert it to the proper sign based on `transaction_type`.
      - `value`: Total value of the transaction expressed in the portfolio currency specified in `config.json`.
 It should be in the format `1234.00`.
 This field is not sensitive to the sign, the code will convert it to the proper sign based on `transaction_type`.

+2. Open the project and build the `.devcontainer/Dockerfile` (very easy with VSCode), and run `stock_portfolio_tracker/main.py`.

+3. View your portfolio performance in the plots that have been generated in `data/out`

 ## Example Files

 The project directory already contains example files that you can use as templates for your configuration and transactions: